What is Cloud NVR? The Benefits of a Cloud-Based Security Camera System

 Cloud library

 Video surveillance systems generate lots of data.
 To make room for new footage, your system may automatically delete old data (for example, after 30 days).
-To keep the footage you need, look for a solution that lets you save selected or important clips to a cloud library indefinitely.
+To keep the footage you need, look for a solution that offers cloud archiving and lets you save selected or important clips to a cloud library indefinitely.

 Third-party integration